Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 1. Ownership - Students

-Students will own all Intellectual Property created by them as part of their course requirements at the College except:
+Studentdents will own all Intellectual Property created by them while enrolled as a Student of the College except:

 1. Where the College pays the student for the Intellectual Property created, in which case, the College will own the Intellectual Property.